I am an artist & graphic designer born in Buenos Aires, Argentina; based in Chester, North West England.

-Since I was a young girl, I started developing a love for design.
+Since I was a young girl, I started developing a love for design and the arts.
 I would walk along the streets of Buenos Aires and some adverts would catch my attention.
-If a particular advert caught my attention I would try and remember how it was designed; when I got back home I would sit down and draw what I had seen and create my very own advert using some of the original elements.
+If a particular advert caught my attention I would try and remember how it was designed; when I got back home I would sit down and draw what I had seen and create my very own piece of advertising using some of the original elements.
 I enjoyed the idea of improving existing designs and altering them in a funny way sometimes.
-I guess this was the start of my love for design and mixed media itself.
+I guess this was the start of my love for juxtaposition, collage and mixed media art itself.

 After finishing my degree in Graphic Design with 1st Class honours at University of Belgrano, Buenos Aires, I started working as a freelance Graphic Designer, mainly in corporate identity and branding.
 I also gained some valuable work experience as an in house Graphic Designer in Liverpool and London, within prestigious design agencies.

 Previous to the start of my design degree I attended an arts school in the outskirts of Buenos Aires where I learnt not only to paint and draw, I also did pottery, ceramics, sculptures, I learnt about typography and photography.
 This was a great base for my future design studies and my parallel career as a visual artist.
-I acquired invaluable knowledge through these disciplines: proportion, perspective, structure, use of colour, textures...but the most important lesson during this part of my life was that to be an artist you need to be willing to be versatile and open minded.
+I acquired invaluable knowledge through the disciplines I learnt: proportion, perspective, structure, use of colour, textures...but the most important lesson during this part of my life was that to be an artist you need to be willing to be versatile and open minded.

-When I started learning I didn’t restrict myself to any medium and I still don’t, as I am always learning something new and I enjoy experimenting with different kind of elements.
+When I started studying I didn’t restrict myself to any medium and I still don’t, as I am always eager to learn something new and I enjoy experimenting with different kinds of art mediums.